Updated Jan. 8, 2019 –

 President Reagan was widely ridiculed by many in Hollywood and the media, but his successes muted much of the rancor.
 (Having interviewed both Mr. and Mrs. Reagan on the campaign trail at different times for radio and television stations, I found them to be eloquent and personable.)

-- Implement a corporate repatriation of profit
+- Implemented a corporate repatriation of profit

-- Revive the mining and manufacturing sectors
+- Revived the mining and manufacturing sectors with 500,000 new manufacturing jobs

-- Slash unnecessary and burdensome business regulations
+- Slashed unnecessary and burdensome business regulations

-- Make America energy independent
+- Made America energy independent

 But many people disagree about the restraints.